thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## Objectives
 Students will be able to...

-- 1 of 6: describe the concept of scopes
+- 1: describe the concept of scopes
-- 2 of 6: know how to create a new scope
+- 2: know how to create a new scope
-- 3 of 6: explain hoisting
+- 3: explain hoisting
-- 4 of 6: name the two types of high-order functions
+- 4: name the two types of high-order functions
-- 5 of 6: describe and create a closure
+- 5: describe and create a closure
-- 6 of 6: describe and create a callback
+- 6: describe and create a callback

-### 1 of 6: What's Scope
+### 1: What's Scope?
 In the most simpliest of terms, scope is about variable accessibility.
 Depending on which scope a variable is defined, it may be accessible or inaccessible in another scope.
 The key to understanding scope with JavaScript is functions.
 A scope should be thought of as the list of variables and functions the program has access to at any given moment.
 Depending on the scope that the current line is being executed within, a different set of variables and functions could be available in that scope.

 There are two classes of scope in JavaScript:

 1. Global scope
 2. Local scope, or "function scope"

 Anything in "global scope" is always available, anywhere else in the program.
 Whenever your browser is running, there is a global variable called "window" in global scope.

-### 2 of 6: Creating Scope
+### 2: Creating Scope
-A global exists outside the context of any function, and therefore is accessable from every function.
+A global exists outside the context of any function, and therefore is accessible from every function.
 A local scope, in turn, is created *inside* of each function.
 Let's view an example with both:

 ```javascript
 var globalScope = "I'm outside of any function and can be accessed in any scope";